nestjs/docs.nestjs.com/content/websockets/exception-filters.md

 #### Filters

 Web sockets exception filters behave equivalently to HTTP exception filters.
 The following example uses a manually instantiated method-scoped filter.
-Just as with HTTP based applications, you can also use controller-scoped filters (i.e., prefix the controller class with a `@UseFilters()` decorator).
+Just as with HTTP based applications, you can also use gateway-scoped filters (i.e., prefix the gateway class with a `@UseFilters()` decorator).

 ```typescript
 @UseFilters(new WsExceptionFilter())